Identity Politics and the Death of Christian Unity

 * * * * *

 Is identity politics a threat to Christian unity?
 That’s the question I’ve been asked to consider.
 To answer it, I’ll start by talking about what identity politics is.
-Next, I’ll talk about how identity politics is an unexpected ally for Christians.
+Next, I’ll talk about how identity politics offers a few points of agreement for Christians.
 Then I’ll observe how it’s a misleading ally.
 Finally, I’ll conclude with a few remarks on where to go from here.
 First…

 I. WHAT IS IDENTITY POLITICS?